Special-K-s-Flightsim-Bots/DCSServerBot/docs/installation/discord-server.md

 - `srv2-status`, `srv2-admin`, `srv2-chat`

 {: .note }
-> The channel names can be choosen freely.
+> The channel names can be chosen freely.

-You should add one additional channel for audit messages, e. g. `srv-audit`.
+You should add one additional channel for audit messages, e.g. `srv-audit`.
 This channel is optional, but it is best practise to use it.

 # Create Roles